panda3d/panda3d-docs/programming/scene-graph/index.rst

 ---------------------------------

 There are many methods that you can invoke on NodePaths, which are appropriate for nodes of any type.
-Specialized node types, like LODNodes and Cameras (for instance), provide additional methods that are available only for nodes of that type, which you must invoke on the node itself.
+Specialized node types, like :class:`.LODNode` and :class:`.Camera` (for instance), provide additional methods that are available only for nodes of that type, which you must invoke on the node itself.
 Here are some assorted examples:

 .. only:: python